Lose Weight

 - Pretty much any recipe made from the above raw materials.

-Core foods don’t have to be organic, but they do have to be un-processed and wholly natural.
+Core foods should be organic, naturally occurring whole foods.
+Try to get foods that are as un-processed as possible.
 If you prefer vegetarian, then you can do the core foods without the meat.
-The core foods are at the heart of this eating plan.
-The idea is to build your diet around a sound core and to eat only core foods for about a week to withdraw from sugar.
-When your body begins to adjust and your appetite signals return to normal, and you have experienced some weight loss, then you can gradually add small amounts of dairy, bread, snacks and natural sweets (like honey, agave nectar and more fruit or fruit juice drinks).
-Then you watch carefully and back off on dairy, breads, fats and sweets if you see your weight start to go up.
-If you find yourself getting hungry because you have eaten foods containing sugars (even natural sugars like fruit juice and honey), then you can always fall back on a regimine of core foods for a few days and watch your weight and pay attention to your appetite and get it back on track.
-This is a way of life – not a diet.
+The core foods are at the heart of a healthy eating plan.
+For me, the idea was to build my eating plan around a sound core and to withdraw from sugar.
+I believed that I would be able to gradually add small amounts of bread, dairy and other things later after my body had some time to adjust and for my appetite signals return to normal once I had experienced some weight loss.
+I watched my results carefully.
+If I saw my weight starting to go up, then I would back off the foods that caused me to put on weight.
+Oftentimes I would find myself getting hungry because I had eaten foods containing sugars (even natural sugars like fruit juice and honey).
+When this happened I would fall back on a regimine of core foods for awhile.
+Watch your weight and pay attention to your appetite and get it back on track.
+Try to make it a way of life – not a diet.

-You should eat as much as you need to be satisfied – even if it means eating big steaks for a few days while you are shaking off the sugar Heebie Jeebies.
-You should eat your last meal no later than 7 pm and then nothing from that time until you go to bed, sleep for the night and wake up in the morning for breakfast.
+You should be able eat whatever you need to feel satisfied.
+Some people do well eating steaks with fresh cooked vegetables and salads while you are shaking off the sugar Heebie Jeebies.
+Try to eat your last meal no later than 7 pm and then nothing from that time until you go to bed, sleep for the night and wake up in the morning for breakfast.

 Eat Your Last Meal No Later Than 7 PM

-You should eat fruit and complex carbohydrates early in the day or mid-day and eat nothing after 7 pm.
-Your last meal should be a protein with vegetables.
-For dinner, try to eat non-starchy vegetables or only a a small portion of a starchy vegetable (green beans or peas).
-Make sure to include salad with leafy green vegetables and perhaps sliced cucumbers, radishes and tomatos.
+A healthy eating plan would be to eat regular meals during the day and then nothing after 7 pm.
+Some suggestions for the last meal of the day could be a protein with vegetables and try to include a salad with fresh leafy green vegetables and perhaps sliced cucumbers, radishes and tomatos.
 You can have a small amount of natural salad dressing like Italian or or Balsamic Vinegrette (without sugar or additives).
-For example, you can eat a heavy soup like split pea soup for lunch but I would avoid it at dinner time.
-You would eat brown rice during the day – maybe up to 2 pm – but not at dinner.
+For example, you can eat a heavy soup like split pea soup for lunch but maybe not for dinner.
+You might eat brown rice during the day – maybe up to 2 pm – but not at dinner.
+That sort of thing.

 I like to have a green drink in the morning with supplements, followed by a breakfast of oatmeal topped with fresh or frozen fruit and some chopped raw nuts about 30 minutes to an hour later.
 Lunch can be anything that satisfies you.
 You can have as little as a couple of ounces of broiled salmon or as much as a plate of rice and beans with cooked ground meat or a bowl of thick soup like mung bean soup or split pea soup if you like.
 There are recipes for all of these in the recipes section of the website.
-For dinner, try to have a protein meal like meat, fish or fowl with a non-starchy vegetable (like green beans or asparagus) plus a leafy vegetable salad.
-I like to have a grilled steak with a salad made from Romaine lettuce and red lettuce with sliced cucumbers, radishes and tomatoes and a little all natural Italian dressing.
+For dinner, I like to have a protein meal like meat, fish or fowl with a non-starchy vegetable (like green beans or asparagus) plus a leafy vegetable salad.
+I like to have a grilled or broiled steak with a salad made from Romaine lettuce and red lettuce with sliced cucumbers, radishes and tomatoes and a little all natural Italian dressing.
 Sometimes I will have just a salad with about a half a can of tuna in water (about 3 oz. of tuna) for dinner.
-But go easy on canned tuna or any canned food because the linings of most food cans contain chemicals like BPA (Bisphenol A) which are toxic.
-Most all tuna contains mercury which is also toxic.
-You want to minimize all toxins and harmful chemicals and try to avoid them altogether.
+I am a little nervous about canned tuna because most all tuna nowadays contains mercury, which is toxic.
+The linings of most food cans these days contain chemicals like BPA (Bisphenol A) which are also toxic.
+I always try to minimize all toxins and harmful chemicals and try to avoid them altogether.

 A Healthy Way of Life

-After this time you will begin to lose weight – hopefully very, very slowly.
+After I began to buy whole foods and cook my own meals I began to lose weight – very, very slowly.
 It is much better to lose weight slowly.
-Rapid weight loss only leads to regaining lost weight.
-I cannot over-emphasize that THIS IS NOT A DIET, rather it is a way of life.
-Diets do not work.
-If you learn to eat good, wholesome, nourishing food all the time and enjoy it, you will see that you will be able to eat as much as you need to feel satisified because your body will be sending you the right signals when you are truly satisfied and you won’t be hungry all the time.
+I have had bad luck with rapid weight loss because it only lead to gaining back the weight.
+I want a healthy eating lifestyle that IS NOT A DIET.
+I would like it to be a way of life because I believe that most diets don’t work.
+My goal was to learn to eat good, wholesome, nourishing food all the time and enjoy it.
+Hopefully I would be able to eat as much as I needed to feel satisified because I was counting on my body to send me the right signals.
+The goal was to be truly satisfied and not hungry all the time.